MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-801.md

 # Assembly BOMs (report)

-The *Assembly BOMs* report shows a list of Assembly Bill of Materials (BOMs): name, BOM number, BOM components, and any other BOMs that are part of the main BOM.
+The **Assembly BOMs** report shows a list of assembly bills of materials (BOMs).
+The report includes the name, BOM number, BOM components, and any other BOMs that are part of the main BOM.
 BOM components are defined in the **BOM Component** table.

-The report also includes the unit of measure and the needed quantity of each component per base unit of measure.
+The report also includes the unit of measure and the quantity of each component required per base unit of measure.

 ## Use cases